Working with files

 # New file in chat

-In the TrueConf chat protocol, the file send event occurs immediately upon message creation, without waiting for the file to be uploaded to the server.
-After this, the file will upload for a while before becoming available for download.
+In the TrueConf chat protocol, the event of sending a file occurs immediately upon message creation, even before the file is actually uploaded to the server.
+After a short period, the file will be uploaded, and only then will it be available for download.

 {